olacodes/olacodes/README.md

 ### About Me 👨🏽‍💻

 * 👀 I am Olatunde Sodiq, A Senior Software Engineer.
-* 💻 I am a full stack Engineer, with backend heavy
+* 💻 I am a full stack Engineer, with more focused on backend technologies and development
 * 🤔 Interested in Reading, Architecting, Programming and Building Stuffs

 ## Tech Stack